terra-money/docs/docs/Tutorials/Get-started/Terra-Station-mobile.md

 # Use Terra Station mobile

-Use this tutorial to get started with the Terra Station mobile app.
+Complete this tutorial to get started with the Terra Station mobile app.

 ## Download the Terra Station app

-1. Navigate to [Terra.money](https://www.terra.money/) in your phone's browser.
+1. Navigate to [Terra.money](https://www.terra.money/) in your device’s browser.

 2. Tap **Download Station Wallet** and select the option for your operating system.
-This will direct you to your phone's app store.
+Your device’s app store will open.

 3. Install the Terra Station app on your phone.